 A computationally efficient alternative for assimilating the reflectivity data is the semiempirical cloud analysis method.
-A complex cloud analysis procedure is available within the ARPS system and has proven effective in many research studies (Xue et al. 2003; Hu et al. 2006a; Hu et al. 2006b; Schenkman et al. 2011) and well as continental U.S. scale realtime forecasts (Xue et al. 2013).
+A complex cloud analysis procedure is available within the ARPS system and has proven effective in many research studies (Xue et al. 2003; Hu et al. 2006a; Hu et al.

+2006b; Schenkman et al. 2011) as well as in continental U.S. scale real-time forecasts (Xue et al. 2013).
 In the ARPS cloud analysis system, the hydrometeor mixing ratios are estimated from observed reflectivity based on two sets of reflectivity equations as alternative options.
-In the first set, the rainwater mixing ratio is retrieved using the Kessler reflectivity formula (Rogers and Yau 1989).
-This set of equations or option will be referred as KRY hereafter.
+In the first set, the rainwater mixing ratio is retrieved using the Kessler reflectivity equation (Kessler 1969), and snow and hail are retrieved using the Rogers and Yau reflectivity formula (Rogers and Yau 1989).
+This set of equations or options will be referred to as KRY hereafter.
 The second set of equations retrieves precipitation mixing ratios according to the reflectivity formula defined in Smith et al. (1975).
-This set of equations will be referred as SMO and other details on the equations can be found in Tong and Xue (2005) also.
+This set of equations will be referred as SMO and other details on the equations can be found in Tong and Xue (2005).
 Hu et al. (2006a) presented comparisons between these two options for the analysis of a supercell storm case.
 For the purpose of this study, we choose the SMO option as the reference for comparison with our enhanced scheme.

-With both sets of equations, the intercept parameter for each hydrometeor PSD is assumed to be constant, as typically of SM MP schemes.
+With both sets of equations, the intercept parameter for each hydrometeor PSD is assumed to be constant, as is typical of SM MP schemes.
 With this assumption, number concentrations associated with DM schemes might not be optimally initialized even when certain classification or partition schemes for the hydrometeors are devised.
 To initialize a DM MP forecast, both mass mixing ratios and total number concentrations are required.
 One possible solution to this problem is to utilize the diagnostic relations between the mixing ratios/water contents and the corresponding intercept parameters (Zhang et al. 2008).
 This allows for the diagnoses of the total number concentrations given the reflectivity contribution of a given species.
-As mentioned earlier, a SM scheme using such diagnostic relations has been shown to produce results close to (although not as good as) those of a DM scheme within a prediction model (W14).
+As mentioned earlier, an SM scheme using such diagnostic relations has been shown to produce results close to (although not as good as) those of a DM scheme within a prediction model (W14).
 The application of such an approach within a data assimilation procedure is investigated in this study.
 The SM-based cloud analysis scheme within the ARPS modeling system is enhanced to do so.